smwithgithub/basix-showcase-overview/README.md

-# Project Showcase
+# Basix: Empowering Modern Business

-Welcome to the showcase repository for Basix!
+Welcome to the showcase repository for Basix!, time tracking solution.
 (Source code is confidential)

 ## Overview